malekbenz/malekbenz/_posts/2016-02-02-First-web-application-with-ExpressJs.md

 tags : CSS Javascript NodeJs ExpressJs
 ---

-Express is a web application framework Express, It is designed for building web applications and APIs
+Express is a web application framework for nodejs, It is designed for building web applications and APIs.

 Express  is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 Express js is great for creating web application and web API.

-so let's build our first web application with express , `HelloExpress` application. if you didn't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).
+So... let's build our first web application with express , `HelloExpress` application. if you didn't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).

 ## Install express

-create a `HelloExpress` directory to hold your application, and make that your working directory
+Create a `HelloExpress` directory to hold your application, and make that your working directory

 ```javascript
 $ mkdir  helloexpress